Daniil Dubov: 2019

 Dubov was selected as the Organizer's Nominee for the FIDE Grand Prix 2019, a stage in qualification for the World Chess Championship 2020.
 Dubov was enrolled in the Moscow event, the first of four tournaments for the 2019 Grand Prix cycle.
 The Moscow tournament was a 16-player event, with Dubov being the lowest ranked participant.
 After an upset victory over the highest ranked player, Anish Giri, Dubov was eliminated from the Moscow Grand Prix tournament in the quarter-finals by American grandmaster Hikaru Nakamura.

 In November, Dubov also competed in the FIDE Grand Prix event in Hamburg.
 Once again he was the lowest seeded player in the tournament, but after upset wins over Teimour Radjabov and Peter Svidler, he was in the semifinals facing Jan-Krzysztof Duda.
 The two matches in classical time format were drawn and the match proceeded to tie-breakers.
 Dubov won the first rapid game (25+10) and needed only a draw to advance to the finals.
 He then lost what seemed to be a completely drawn endgame in the second match to send the match to a second set of tie breakers (10+10).
 After drawing with the white pieces, Dubov was finally eliminated by Duda.

 2020

 Dubov won the Lindores Abbey Rapid Challenge on 3 June, beating Ding Liren in semi-finals and Hikaru Nakamura in the final after the match went to Armageddon time control.

-Daniil Dubov defeated Magnus Carlsen in the quarter-finals of Airthings Masters with a score of 2.5-0.5 on 30 December.
+Dubov defeated Magnus Carlsen in the quarter-finals of Airthings Masters with a score of 2½–0½ on 30 December.

-Dubov also participated in the 2020 Russian Chess Championship, where he scored 6.5/11 as well as fourth place in the event.
+Dubov also participated in the 2020 Russian Chess Championship, where he scored 6½/11 as well as fourth place in the event.